 Confirm that a current revision of the test procedure is available at the test location and is being used by test personnel.
 Before witnessing a test, the inspector should have completed a review of the test procedure in accordance with 03.03.
 The inspector should be familiar with the test procedure in order to adequately witness the testing described in the procedure.
 Communication must be maintained between the inspector and the licensee so that the licensee's test dates are known far enough in advance for the inspector to be ready to witness the selected tests.
 The inspector should determine the current procedure revision by examining the licensee's document control system.
 Ensure by observation and discussions that test personnel are using the current procedure revision and are familiar with the procedural requirements, especially the limitations and precautions.

-Confirm that test personnel requirements are met.
+Confirm that test personnel qualification requirements are met.
 The procedure and preoperational test program should specify the responsibilities of test personnel.
 The inspector should, on a sampling basis, ensure that both requirements are met.

 Confirm that pretest briefings are conducted and appropriate shift turnover is performed to ensure continuity in ongoing test activities.
 Pretest briefings should include discussion of the risk to personnel and equipment, possible failure modes and effects, and Operating Experience applicable to the testing performed.
 Test personnel coordination and communication must be addressed.
 Clear identification of personnel assignments and who is the test director must be addressed.
 Criteria for test termination should be discussed.